Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads: Representative DC System with Virtual Inertia

-where $K$ is the droop gain, $V_\mathrm{n}$ is the nominal voltage of the DC system, $i$ is the converter's output current.
-Droop control is a linear and static equation without internal dynamics.
-Any fluctuation in current $i$ will directly and proportionally change the reference voltage.
+where $K$ is the droop gain, $V_\mathrm{n}$ is the nominal voltage of the DC grid, and $i$ is the source converter's output current.
+Droop control~\eqref{droop} for DC grids is a static equation without internal dynamics.
+Any fluctuation in $i$ will directly change $v_\mathrm{ref}$.
 To prevent rapid voltage fluctuations, the concept of virtual inertia is introduced.
-In \cite{7015592}, a first-order LPF is added to provide virtual inertia in DC systems as shown in Fig.~\ref{fig:lpf}.
+Analogous to the method of implementing virtual inertia in AC grids, in \cite{7015592}, a first-order LPF is added to provide virtual inertia in DC grids as shown in Fig.~\ref{fig:inertia}(a).
 The dynamics are described by

-where $\omega$ is the LPF bandwidth.
+where $\omega_\mathrm{f}$ is the LPF bandwidth.

-In~\cite{7801819,samanta2018virtual,9069316, 9264685}, the authors implement inertia in DC grids by emulating a DC equivalent of a synchronous machine.
-Fig.~\ref{fig:machine} shows a typical machine emulation method given by \cite{7801819}.
+In~\cite{7801819,samanta2018virtual,9069316, 9264685}, the authors implement virtual inertia in DC grids by emulating a DC equivalent synchronous machine.
+Fig.~\ref{fig:inertia}(b) shows a typical machine emulation method given by~\cite{7801819}.
 The dynamics are described by